adonisjs/lucid.adonisjs.com/content/docs/migrations/introduction.md

 node ace migration:rollback --batch=1
 ```

 The `migration:reset` command is basically an alias for `migration:rollback --batch=0`.
-This will rollback all of your application's migrations :
+This will rollback all of your application's migrations:

 ```sh
 node ace migration:reset